makrai/notes/goncalves24-Odyssey-ser-challange.md

   * have provided a description of their approaches and
   * ranked prominently in both the categorical and emotional attributes
 * metrics for each track
-  * categorical emotion recognition, we present both micro and macro F1
+  * categorical emotion recognition: both micro and macro F1
-  * emotion attributes prediction track, we employ the CCC to measure the
+  * emotion attributes prediction track: CCC
-  * final overall ranking of the models, we use the
+  * final overall ranking of the models
     * Macro F1 scores for the categorical emotion recognition and the
-    * average CCC values across arousal, valence, and dominance for the
+    * average CCC values across arousal, valence, and dominance
 * Task 1 top-3 scores (based on F1-Macro) were achieved by
   * Sheffield-MINI with 0.3569 (.046 over Baseline),
   * TalTech with 0.3543 (.043 over Baseline), and